Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Food: Tapas

 When it comes to tapas, Hola! may just be the best that San Antonio has to offer.
-This new(ish) restaurant celebrates its one-year anniversary in May of 2023 and features a bar with a large selection of Spanish wines, and an outdoor dining patio with views of the Tower of the Americas.
+This newer restaurant features a bar with a large selection of Spanish wines, and an outdoor dining patio with views of the Tower of the Americas.

 Menu-wise, tapas are king with more than 30 varieties of Spanish tapas to choose from.
-Prices ranged from a reasonable $5.00-$9.00 per plate and were pretty heavy-handed on the portion size, which was a pleasant surprise and a departure from the much smaller portions we have seen at other tapas eateries.
+Prices average a reasonable $8.00 per plate and are pretty heavy-handed on the portion size, which is a pleasant surprise and a departure from the much smaller portions you might have seen at other tapas eateries.

 Where to Eat in Southtown